Shamanthkrishna/WebDevTutorialProjects/README.md

 7. **Quote Generator**
    - This web application displays a random quote from various categories and allows users to tweet the quote.
 It features a clean and centered design with interactive buttons to fetch new quotes and share them on Twitter.

+8. **QR Code Generator**
+   - A simple web application that generates QR codes based on user input.
+Users can enter text or a URL to create a corresponding QR code, which is then displayed on the page.

 ...